SacDeNoeuds/unhoax/docs/why-yet-another.md

----
-title: 5.
-Why yet-another schema library ?
+# Why yet-another schema library ?
-category: Guide
----

 ### Philosophy

 Unhoax encourages **type-driven** and **domain-driven** approach of schemas.

 - Type-Driven by making the types and function generics as simple as possible.
 - Domain-driven by not making choices on your behalf.
 - Domain-driven by making it easy to use Branded Types.